 It should be noted that any auto accident has the potential to cause fatal injuries.
 For rear-end accidents, the majority of victims will suffer from soft-tissue injuries.

-The person who rear-ends the vehicle will be at fault in most cases, but that is not always the case.
+The person who rear-ends the vehicle will most likely be at fault, but that is not always the case.
 According to road safety rules, you’re supposed to follow the vehicle in front of you at a safe distance so that you can come to a sudden stop without getting into an accident.

 Getting the right personal injury attorney can be challenging.
 Doing your due diligence is crucial as you don’t want to work with just anyone.
 Even if you feel like it is not a case worth pursuing, you still may want to talk to an attorney.
-You get to discuss your options so that you’re able to get what you truly deserve from the rear-end accident.
+You get to discuss your options so that you’re able to get what you truly deserve for your injuries from the rear-end accident.